Information Risk and Security Policy FAQ

 to speak of, begging big questions about their information risk, security, privacy, governance and compliance arrangements.

-Q: Our information security policies must reflect our particular information risks and security requirements, so what use are generic policies?
+Q: Our security policies must reflect our particular information risks and security requirements, so what use are generic policies?

 A: Like the international standards on which they are based, the policies we supply are indeed generic and therefore need to be tailored to some extent

 for your organization.
-The policies concern typical information risks and promote commonplace information security controls, drawing from a wide range of security standards and experience.
+The policies concern typical information risks and promote commonplace information security controls, drawing from a wide range of security standards and decades of experience.
 The generic policies provide a sound starting point.
 It is up to you to review and where necessary customize and adapt them to fit your unique context.

 You may already have certain information risk and security policies or standards that need to be incorporated, for instance length and complexity